boyter/boyter.org/content/posts/abusing-aws-to-make-a-search-engine.md

  - https://www.researchgate.net/profile/Zemani-Imene-Mansouria/publication/333435122_MWAND_A_New_Early_Termination_Algorithm_for_Fast_and_Efficient_Query_Evaluation/links/5d0606a5a6fdcc39f11e3f0f/MWAND-A-New-Early-Termination-Algorithm-for-Fast-and-Efficient-Query-Evaluation.pdf
  - https://dl.acm.org/doi/10.1145/1060745.1060785

 I didn't know there was so much research about this.
 The more you learn the more you realise you know so little.
-Seems a lot of people get a PhD out of research in this area.
+Seems a lot of people get a Ph.D. out of research in this area.
 I quickly backed away from some of the techniques above (they are way above my pay grade) and just wrote a simple implementation to bail out once it had enough results, but with a guess as to how many would have been found had we kept going.

 With this done, searches worked well enough in a lambda, returning in under 100 ms for most searches I tried.
 So I moved on to the next few problems.